rafsaf/Tribal-Wars-Planer/README.md

 # it may take up to few minutes

 # Note, if you see "ERROR 500" in app,
-# it means that postgres containers wasn't ready when web server started.
+# it means that web container wasn't ready yet

-# If this is the case, run:
-docker-compose down
-# and again
-docker-compose up -d
+# but should be good in another ~30 seconds
 ```

 **STEP 3**